aerfangel/Archiving-for-Constrained-Multi-objective-Optimization/README.md

-# Archiving-for-Constrained-Multi-objective-Optimization
+# ``On the Approximation of the Entire Pareto Front of a Constrained Multi-objective Optimization Problem''
-Supplementary Material for the work "Archiving for Constrained Multi-objective Optimization"
+Supplementary Material of ``On the Approximation of the Entire Pareto Front of a Constrained Multi-objective Optimization Problem''